polterguy/anarq/README.md

 This endpoint allows you to create _"view profile"_ types of endpoint, where users and visitors can see individual users on the page, allowing them to peek on users registered at the site.

+Notice, the `karma` above will only be calculated by likes to posts and comments that are more recent than 30 days, allowing for new users to rapidly rise above users having been registered in the system for a long time, without actively having used their profile to create posts and comments.

 ### GET magic/modules/anarq/profile/users

 This endpoint returns users from the system, ordered by karma, which is the number of likes the user